 Some common cookout foods that can make a dog sick include:

 - Uncooked meat

 If you’re worried about guests feeding your dog inappropriate scraps, consider putting out a dog-friendly treat bowl filled with healthy fruits that can be shared with party-going pooches.
-Fill this bowl bite-sized seedless watermelon, blueberries, apples, and strawberries.
+Fill this bowl with bite-sized seedless watermelon, blueberries, apples, and strawberries.
 Make a sign to let guests know that this fruit bowl is dog-friendly, but remind them that even with these healthy options, your dog shouldn’t have too many treats!

 Always keep an eye on how your dog is handling the heat.
-If you’re hot, they are, too.
+If you’re hot, they are too.
 Panting is a normal reaction to heat, but if your dog’s panting seems uncontrollable, you should get your pet into an air-conditioned room right away.
-Contact your veterinarian if your dog starts drooling, stumbling, vomiting, has a rapid pulse or has pale blue/white gums, as these are symptoms of heatstroke in dogs.
-To prevent your dog from overheating, offer him the chance to go inside to a cool room throughout the day and be sure to provide plenty of fresh water and shade.
+Contact your veterinarian if your dog starts drooling, stumbling, vomiting, has a rapid pulse, or has pale blue/white gums, as these are symptoms of heatstroke in dogs.
+To prevent your dog from overheating, offer them the chance to go inside to a cool room throughout the day and be sure to provide plenty of fresh water and shade.

 Your dog needs as much protection from the sun as you do, so protect your pup if they're going to be spending a lot of time outside.
 Provide shaded areas by putting up an umbrella, planting trees in your yard, or allowing your dog to take breaks inside your house away from the sun.
 Dog-safe sunscreen can be used where your dog has little to no fur, such as on their muzzle, ears, and belly.